hadijeddizahed/spring-rest-template-proxy/README.md

 # spring-rest-template-proxy

-## How set proxy for spring restTemplate?
+## How to set proxy for spring restTemplate?